 2:35pm Managing fear and associated barriers to health pursuits

 3:25pm Preventing burnout - YOU do not have to absorb everything

 3:50pm Summary and questions

-Registration Fee: The registration fee is as follows for ZOOM attendance:
+Registration Fee: The registration fee is as follows for this on demand course:

 $150 for Providence employees, $250 for all other participants.
 Registration fees cover electronic certificate of attendance and electronic course handout.